xiahan4956/2024_9_ielts/README.md

 Today I' build a word correction mechanism ，And chat with chatgpt to discuss some technical matters  And continually, Listened to that video

+I found if we encounter a bug which is hard to solve.
+At this moment ,we can talk with GPT  to in english to get solution.. it's a good scneriao to parice speaking and really solve the bug..